hellorashid/electron-react-boilerplate/README.md

+# Hello!

+This is personal fork of https://github.com/pbarbiero/enhanced-electron-react-boilerplate Thank you pbarbiero for the awesome easy boilerplate.
+This version has some updated dependences, and a different folder structure.

+# Original ReadMe:
 # Modern and Minimal Electron + React Starter Kit
 _Electron, React, Webpack -- Modern and up-to-date, with a handful of quality of life features included_